 Food and Drug Administration (FDA)-approved medications are safe and effective ways to help you quit.

 Much like how sturdy boots support you on a hike, medication supports you on your quit.
-Medication makes quitting more comfortable, so you can develop new ways to cope with triggers, cravings, and stress

 Medication won’t do the work of quitting for you.
 You will still need to practice new ways of managing triggers and cravings.
 But medication reduces the intensity of nicotine withdrawal symptoms.
 And it will double your chances of quitting for good.
 It supports you by making you more comfortable on your quitting journey.